sdthompson1/babylon/docs/lang-ref.md

       contents of non-ghost variables, but a ghost statement cannot modify the value of a non-ghost variable in any way.

+ - A ghost reference declaration (such as `ghost ref r = a[4];`, where `a` is a ghost variable) creates a reference that exists only at verification time.
+The right-hand-side lvalue must refer to a ghost variable; it is a compile-time error for a ref declared in ghost code to refer to a non-ghost variable.
+(If this were allowed, then ghost code could modify a non-ghost variable through the reference.)
+The same rule applies to any `ref` declared in a context that is implicitly ghost, such as inside an `assert` proof block, and to `ref` patterns in ghost `match` statements (the scrutinee must be a ghost variable if any of the patterns use `ref`).
+Note that `ref` patterns in match *expressions* are exempt from this rule, because nothing can be written through them.

  - A ghost assignment statement is used to assign to a ghost variable.
    For example, `ghost x = 2;` sets the ghost variable `x` to 2.
 (This statement would be an error if `x` was not a ghost variable.)